olefriis/simplepvr-backend-ruby/README.md

         karma start test/karma.conf.js

-The specs currently use Selenium to drive Firefox, but you can choose to use PhantomJS instead:
+The specs currently use Poltergeist to drive PhantomJS, but you can let Selenium drive Firefox instead:

-        capybara_driver=poltergeist rake test:features
+        capybara_driver=selenium rake test:features

-This currently doesn't work for all specs, though.
-(Again, if you can fix it, please send a pull request!)

 To create the gem, make sure that lib/simple_pvr/version.rb is up-to-date, commit everything and run: